dune73/katacoda-scenarios/tutorial-1/step7.md

 There is likely to be a warning when starting:

 ```
-AH00558: httpd: Could not reliably determine the server's fully qualified domain name, using …
+AH00558: httpd: Could not reliably determine the server's fully qualified domain name, using xxx.xxx.xxx.xxx.
-127.0.1.1.
 Set the 'ServerName' directive globally to suppress this message
 ```

 This is unimportant and we can ignore the warning for the time being.